Hats, Bonnets,

 Approx. - SIZE 6A, or 6.5A

 #6407 - c.
 1940 Frederick & Nelson "Doll's", "Toy" or "Tilt" Hat of Brown Felt Trimmed with Artificial Birds!
 Looks like an Alfred Hitchcock movie!
 I wish I could play some scary music when you click on the hat photo!!
 But never fear, these are not real birds flocking on your head... these are 4-5 faux birds made up of striped brown, white, gray with tinges of orange feathers... with feather quills dyed to an orange color to form the birds beaks!All on a light brown felt "platter".
 Held one the head with a wide matching loop at back as well as a thin elastic (worn under the hair).
 The original veiling is still attached.
 Excellent condition.
-NEW LISTING!

 FROM MUSEUM COLLECTION